PlaidCloud/website/content/en/docs/concepts/storage/volume-snapshot-classes.md

 <!-- overview -->

-This document describes the concept of VolumeSnapshotClass in Kubernetes.
+This document describes the concept of VolumeSnapshotClass in PlaidCloud.
 Familiarity with [volume snapshots](/docs/concepts/storage/volume-snapshots/) and [storage classes](/docs/concepts/storage/storage-classes) is suggested.